-Scouting’s UK leadership partnership is made up of the UK Chief Commissioner, the UK Youth Commissioner, the Chief Executive and the Chief Scout.
+Scouting’s UK leadership partnership is made up of the UK Chief Commissioner, the UK Youth Commissioner, the Chief Executive and the Chair of the Board.

 The UK Chief Commissioner’s responsibility is to lead and manage all volunteers within Scouting and in particular the team of Chief Commissioners, UK Commissioners and the International Commissioner.